How to Prepare for Oral Surgery: Checklist for First-Time Patients

 Bring:

-Photo ID and insurance card
+A photo ID and an insurance card

-Comfortable clothes and a phone charger
+A comfortable outfit and phone charger

 Any forms your dentist requested